 (a) after 3 days’ notice in writing requiring the owner of the cattle to prevent them from continuing to trespass upon the land has been given to the owner of the cattle by the owner or occupier of the land, either by being delivered personally or by being left for him at his usual or last known place of abode in the State; or

-(b) after 14 days’ notice requiring the owner of the cattle to prevent them from continuing to trespass on the land, describing the land by the names and numbers of the locations or lots or other precise and accurate description has been published in the Gazette, or in a newspaper circulating in the locality;
+(b) after 14 days’ local public notice requiring the owner of the cattle to prevent them from continuing to trespass on the land and describing the land by the names and numbers of the locations or lots or other precise and accurate description has been given,

 the owner or occupier of the land may lawfully claim damages in respect of the trespass at the same rate which he could lawfully claim if the land upon which the cattle were found trespassing was enclosed.

+(3) If, for the purposes of subsection (2)(b), the owner or occupier of the land requests the local government of the district in which the land is situated to publish a notice on the local government’s official website, the local government must comply with the request.

 [Section 463 amended: No. 19 of 2010 s.
-21(2).]
+21(2); No. 16 of 2019 s.
+78.]

 464. Fees etc. in Sch.
 2, 3 and 4, local government may vary

-A local government having the care, control, and management of a pound may, from time to time, increase, decrease or otherwise vary the poundage fees, trespass fees, ranger’s fees, and sustenance charges specified in Schedules 2, 3 and 4 in respect of the public pound but only on and after the day on which the local government has caused notice of the increase or variation to be published in the Gazette.
+A local government having the care, control, and management of a pound may, from time to time, increase, decrease or otherwise vary the poundage fees, trespass fees, ranger’s fees, and sustenance charges specified in Schedules 2, 3 and 4 in respect of the public pound but only on and after the day on which local public notice of the increase or variation is first given by the local government.

 [Section 464 amended: No. 42 of 1984 s.
 56; No. 14 of 1996 s.
 4; No. 19 of 2010 s.
-21(2).]
+21(2); No. 16 of 2019 s.
+79.]

 465. Cattle to be restored to owner on payment or tender of amount claimed